taskscape/RESTAPIGateway/readme.md

 # REST API Gateway

-This is the universal REST API Server, primarly used for bridging RESTful clients with any MSSQL or Oracle database.
+This is the universal REST API Server, primarily used for bridging RESTful clients with any MSSQL or Oracle database.

 ## Description